 On This Page

-You must stop for pedestrians crossing the road at any marked or unmarked crosswalk.
+The term pedestrian refers to all people walking, as well as rolling with skateboards, scooters and wheelchairs, etc. You must stop for pedestrians crossing the road at any marked or unmarked crosswalk.
 A pedestrian is crossing the road when any part or extension (cane, wheelchair, bicycle, etc.) of the pedestrian moves onto the road.

 Stop and remain stopped for a pedestrian crossing in a crosswalk when the pedestrian is: